Exercise your way to better mental health

 It’s never been easier to get in shape.
 With personal trainer and fitness pages exploding on social media, there’s a wealth of expert advice and routines available to help you lunge into a life of exercise.

 While plenty of online instructors promise you rock-hard six packs and toned torsos, the mental health benefits from workouts are just as impressive.
-A powerful depression fighter and anxiety anecdote, it’s been proven that endorphin-releasing exercise can be as affective a treatment as medication for mild to medium conditions.
+A powerful depression fighter and anxiety anecdote, it’s been proven that endorphin-releasing exercise can be as effective a treatment as medication for mild to medium conditions.
 Even symptoms of ADHD and PTSD can be dramatically eased by donning the Lycras a few times per week.

 So what ya waiting for?
 Oh yeah, the list.

 Most of our inclusions offer paid packages, but all provide enough demonstrations on their feeds to help get you moving for free.
 Mix and match, see what routines or instructors suit you best.
 Most of all, start enjoying the psychological and physical benefits of exercise.
 The majority of routines don’t require equipment and can be carried out from the comfort of your own home or garden.
 No gym fees.
 No un-wiped yoga mats.
 Less stress.